Lithuanian Armed Forces: 17th century

 The 17th century was marked by wars against Sweden, the Tsardom of Muscovy and the Ottoman Empire.
 The Lithuanian army and the Polish army fought against the Ottoman forces notably at both Battles of Khotyn in 1621 and 1673.
 During the war with Sweden from 1600 to 1629, the Lithuanian army defeated Swedish forces three times their number at the Battle of Kircholm in 1605.
 However, this war highlighted the Commonwealth's difficulty recruiting and retaining enough troops, better arming its soldiers with firearms and bettering their use.
 Sweden seized a significant part of Livonia as part of Swedish Livonia.
 In the first half of the 17th century, Smolensk returned to Lithuania following the Smolensk War.

 The Commonwealth's military weakness in the middle and late 17th century was evidenced in the Deluge.
 In 1655, the much-smaller Lithuanian army could not defend the Lithuanian capital of Vilnius against Muscovite attack.
 This was the first time that Vilnius was occupied by a foreign state.
 The Swedish and Muscovite armies occupied large parts of Lithuania.
 Nevertheless, Lithuania succeeded in holding out and liberated Vilnius, Kaunas, Samogitia and the eastern Voivodeships, except for Smolensk Voivodeship and other parts.
-Militarily speaking, the Grand Duchy of Lithuania was weakening however.
+Militarily speaking, however, the Grand Duchy of Lithuania was weakening.